MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 7. Click **Create**.

-8. Refresh the **Users \| All users** blade to verify the new user was created in your Azure AD tenant.
+8. Refresh the **Users \| All users** blade to verify the new user was created in your Microsoft Entra tenant.

 #### Task2: Use the Azure portal to create a Senior Admins group and add the user account of Joseph Price to the group.